-Stress in the context of covid-19 likely falls into the later where it creates unwanted feelings and a deep sense of frustration
+Stress in the context of COVID-19 likely falls into the latter, creating unwanted feelings and a deep sense of frustration.

 Physical symptoms such as fatigue, headaches and digestive issues often ensue.
 As time goes by symptoms may worsen and include insomnia, and a loss of desire.

 Some people respond to stress by increasing their exposure to alcohol, or by self-medicating.
-Physical manifestation can include eczema and skin rashes, exacerbations of underlying conditions such as asthma, or ulcers.
+Physical manifestations can include eczema and skin rashes, exacerbations of underlying conditions such as asthma, or ulcers.

 Anxiety can often interfere with day to day activities.
 Worries that are normally under control become unmanageable.
 Sleep or the thought of sleeping becomes a chore or may feel impossible without the use of medication.

-There are several techniques that therapists often recommend for stress management including exercise, mediation, or yoga Cognitive therapy and or speaking with a specialist can serve as an important bridge.
+There are several techniques that therapists often recommend for stress management, including exercise, mediation, or yoga.
+Cognitive therapy, speaking with a specialist, or both can serve as an important bridge.

-Unchecked anxiety can lead to depression with the attendant symptoms of lethargy, loss of interest, appetite, self-esteem.
-However, both anxiety and depression can occur independently and on their own.
+Unchecked anxiety can lead to depression with the attendant symptoms of lethargy, loss of interest, appetite, or self-esteem.
+However, both anxiety and depression can occur independently.

 These symptoms often benefit from immediate attention and treatment.